 If you wish to start from scratch, purchase several packs of seeds.
 Alternatively, you can buy many types of plants for nursery herbs and shrubberies that have already been potted.

-To create an aesthetically pleasing display, invest in a variety of colourful pots or clear, contemporary glass containers – these can be free standing or hanging, depending on the type of window exhibit you wish to create.
+To create an aesthetically pleasing display, invest in a variety of colorful pots or clear, contemporary glass containers – these can be free-standing or hanging, depending on the type of window exhibit you wish to create.

 Now all that’s left to do is watch your indoor garden come to life.
 Once your herbs and flowers, or other types of plants are in full bloom, you can both admire their beauty and fragrance, and use them in certain dishes – adding that ‘just-picked-taste’ to your meals.